Auto Insurance Claim Advice

 They will be asking for your credit score, loan information, employment information, legal reports, and anything else they get their hands on.

-The insurance company has the rights you agreed to in the policy.
+The insurance company has the rights that you agreed to in the policy.

 However, the insurance company must act reasonably.
 They cannot drag their feet for months.